Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 ## Configuration Settings

 All settings are optional; you only need them in case the defaults don't fit your use-case.
-You can adjust four settings:
+You can adjust five settings:

 + 'number-of-farm-cycles' : Number of farm cycles before the bot stops.
 The default is only one (`1`) cycle.
 + 'break-duration' : Duration of breaks between farm cycles, in minutes.
 You can also specify a range like `60-120`.
 It will then pick a random value in this range.
 + 'farm-barb-min-points': Minimum points of barbarian villages to attack.
 + 'farm-barb-max-distance': Maximum distance of barbarian villages to attack.
++ 'farm-avoid-coordinates': List of village coordinates to avoid when farming.
+Here is an example with two coordinates: '567|456 413|593'

-To configure settings, open the configuration page at https://catalog.botengine.org/EE4C5C3690A3CD5307A7815821CF1CFA205D60BD0BC414452E15F97818EE84F5 in a web browser.
+To configure settings, open the configuration page at https://catalog.botengine.org/64AAE01CE30C88F2973264AC3F357943F3D640472E4A2DE64155016B4F83A498 in a web browser.

 On this page, scroll down to the button `Configure app`.